Social media age restrictions

 These reasonable steps include implementing appropriate age assurance mechanisms.

 In addition, the Safety by Design initiative encourages services to embed user safety into their design from the start.
-By integrating safety features into technology, Safety by Design will complement the new social media restrictions and reinforce a proactive approach to user protection.
+By integrating safety features into technology, Safety by Design will complement the new social media age restrictions and reinforce a proactive approach to user protection.

 Meanwhile, the proposed introduction of a Digital Duty of Care, as recommended in the statutory review of the Online Safety Act 2021 and announced by the Australian Government, would place the onus on all digital platforms to proactively keep Australians safe and better prevent online harms.